Mixed-member proportional representation: Procedures

 Results of the 2021 German federal election.
 The image shows both the seats directly won by constituency representatives and those gained via party lists.
 For example, the FDP (yellow) did not win a single constituency; all its 92 MPs were elected on party lists.

 Ballot for electoral district 252, Würzburg, for the 2005 German federal election.
 Constituency vote on left, party list vote on right.

-In MMP, the voter casts two votes: one for a constituency representative and one for a party.
+In MMP, the voter typically casts two votes: one for a constituency representative and one for a party.
 In the original variant used in Germany, citizens gave only one vote, so that voting for a representative automatically meant also voting for the representative's party, which is still used in some MMP elections today and is more robust against tactical voting than typical two-vote versions.
 Most of Germany changed to the two-vote variant to make local members of parliament (MPs) more personally accountable.
 Voters can thus vote for the local person they prefer for local MP without regard for party affiliation, since the partisan make-up of the legislature is determined only by the party vote.
 In the 2017 New Zealand election, 27.33% of voters split their vote (voted for a local candidate of a different party than their party vote) compared to 31.64% in 2014.

 In each constituency, the representative is by default chosen using a single winner method (though this is not strictly necessary), typically first-past-the-post: that is, the candidate with the most votes (plurality) wins.